Geri Halliwell: Politics

-In the run-up to the 1997 general election, Halliwell declared: "I saw a lot of what Mrs. Thatcher did.
+In the run-up to the 1997 general election, Halliwell declared: "I saw a lot of what Mrs Thatcher did.
 She was definitely the original Spice Girl rising from the greengrocer's daughter to Prime Minister."
-She said her background was deeply rooted in support for the Conservative Party and that Thatcher was the pioneer of "Girl Power" and the spiritual sixth member of the Spice Girls.
 She said in 1996 that Tony Blair was "not a safe pair of hands for the economy".
 By the 2001 general election, Halliwell had switched her support to Tony Blair and the Labour Party, making a cameo appearance in one of their party election broadcasts.

 In a 2007 interview with The Guardian, Halliwell said she was a feminist, but took issue with its image, explaining: "It's about branding.
 For me, feminism is bra-burning lesbianism.
 It's very unglamorous.
 I'd like to see it rebranded.
 We need to see a celebration of our femininity and softness."